jdegoes/blueeyes/README.md

   1. *Startup*.
 The service performs any setup operations required to perform its duties, such as loading data.
   2. *Request*.
 The service responds to requests.
   3. *Shutdown*.
-The service performs any cleanup operations, such as closing files.
+The service performs any cleanup operations, such as disposing of resources.

 In the request phase, services typically handle different HTTP verbs (GET, POST, PUT, DELETE) on different paths, accepting and producing different mime types.